Everything PR News

 Standing still doesn't exist in AI Communications.
 You're either building Citation Share or losing it.

 The argument is not about being early.
 It is about not being absent.
-Every day a healthcare brand operates without an AI communications for healthcare strategy, three things happen.
+Every day a healthcare brand operates without an AI communications strategy for healthcare, three things happen.

 "AI Communications is not a campaign.
 It's an operating function.
 The brands that get it build moats.
 The brands that don't pay rent."